AntCPLab/OpenCoral/doc/machine-learning.rst

 learning.
 This includes the SGD and Adam optimizers and the following layer types: dense, 2D convolution, 2D max-pooling, and dropout.

+The machine learning code only works in with arithmetic machines, that is, you cannot compile it with ``-B``.

 In the following we will walk through the example code in ``keras_mnist_dense.mpc``, which trains a dense neural network for MNIST.
 It starts by defining tensors to hold data::